tilburgsciencehub/website/content/building-blocks/collect-data/workflows-for-online-data-collection/qualtrics-exporting-data.md

 ---
-title: "Creating Qualtrics Surveys and Exporting Data to R, Pyhton, and Stata"
+title: "Creating Qualtrics Surveys and Exporting Data to R and Pyhton"
-description: "Being Qualtrics one of the most widely used tools to create online surveys, this building block aims at providing a step by step guide to creating online surveys, instructions on how to export the results to R (qualtRics R package), Python, and Stata. "
+description: "Being Qualtrics one of the most widely used tools to create online surveys, this building block aims at providing a step by step guide to creating online surveys and instructions on how to export the results to R and Python. "
-keywords: "qualtrics, surveys, export, R, Python, Stata"
+keywords: "qualtrics, surveys, export, R, Python"
 date: 24/10/2023
-weight: #
+weight: #1
 author: "Matteo Zicari"
 authorlink: "https://tilburgsciencehub.com/contributors/matteozicari/"
 aliases:
   - /qualtrics/survey
   - /export/data
-  - /R/Python/Stata
+  - /R/Python

 ---